-B. abortus is an OIE-listed disease (OIE 2018c) and is not present in Australia.
-It is a nationally notifiable disease in Australia (Department of Agriculture and Water Resources 2016).
-It is a zoonotic disease and nationally notifiable in humans (Department of Health 2015).
+B. abortus is an OIE-listed disease (OIE 2019b) and has not been detected in any wild or domestic species within Australia since 1989.
+It is a nationally notifiable disease in Australia (Department of Agriculture, Water and the Environment 2019).
+It is also zoonotic and nationally notifiable in humans (Department of Health 2019).
 B. abortus is a Category 2 disease under the emergency animal disease response agreement (EADRA), with potential for rapid spread, severe production losses and potential export trade losses.

 Serosurveillance is the major diagnostic tool used in monitoring wildlife populations for disease.
 However, the serological tests for brucellosis cannot distinguish between antibodies to B. abortus, B. melitensis and B. suis, and it is not always feasible for wildlife studies to follow serology with PCR in order to distinguish which type of Brucella antibody is detected.
-B. abortus is noted to have a broader host range in wildlife compared to B. melitensis.
+B. abortus is noted to have a broader host range in wildlife compared to B. melitensis (Godfroid, Nielsen & Saegerman 2010).